sandboxie-plus/Sandboxie/README.md

   * Additional UI options to block access for Windows components like printer spooler and clipboard
   * More customization options for Start/Run and Internet access restrictions
   * Global hotkey to terminate all boxed processes
+  * A new firewall per sandbox that supports Windows Filtering Platform (WFP)

 Classic build has the old no longer developed MFC based UI, hence it lacks native interface support for Plus features.
 However, most of them can be configured manually in the Sandboxie.ini configuration file, and some valuable [contributions](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewforum1a2d1a2d.html?f=22) can still be applied nowadays.